Reader SOS – Family Game Room

 Inside the cabinets, they’ll need to have a plan of attack to keep the games and toys organized.
 I know how quickly things can get crazy when you’ve got little ones.
 A system is always helpful.
 I really like this tutorial to streamline your games and keep all of the pieces organized.
 Then, I’d opt for more baskets and bins in the cabinets for other toys…just making sure everything has a place to call home.

-Okay, I can hardly believe I’m even linking to this post because it’s nine years old and the writing and photos are atrocious.
-I think this was probably one of the very first blog posts ever on the DIY Playbook!
-But the project itself is actually really great!
-I took cheap tiles and a paint marker and created coasters that look like Scrabble pieces.
+Nine years ago, I took cheap tiles and a paint marker and created coasters that look like Scrabble pieces.
 This could be a fun activity for Kara’s kids and they could then keep the coasters in a cute tray on the fauxdenza for use during family game nights.
 (I saw this one at Target and wanted to buy it immediately!)

 Family Game Room – Design Plan